 Holt's "Sky Mound" drawings in "Waste" at Museum Ostwall

-Opening this week at Museum Ostwall at the Dortmunder U is the exhibition Waste.
+Museum Ostwall at the Dortmunder U presents the exhibition Waste.
 An exhibition about the global routes of rubbish, which features works by Nancy Holt relating to her unfinished project Sky Mound (1984-).
 Waste is on view through July 26, 2026.

 The worldwide circulation of waste and its consequences for people and the environment are the focus of the exhibition, which presents over 50 international works of art.
 Since the 1960s, artists have increasingly engaged in a critical exploration of what society considers to be waste.